b0rik/let-it-pass/README.md

 A basic password manager with basic CRUD capabilities written in python.

 Features to be added:
-1. Hash passwords
-2. Prettier output
+1. Prettier output
-3. Copy password to clipboard
+2. Copy password to clipboard
-4. Password generator
+3. Password generator
-5. GUI
+4. GUI
-6. try:execpt connection etc.
+5. try:execpt connection etc.